DataSF/draft-publishing-standards/boundaries/neighborhoods.md

 # Neighborhoods

-@@Joy - let's chat about neighborhoods, I want to rewrite this to be a little more in line with other guidance, but I'm also considering changing some conventions based on feedback

 The City's Open Data Program provides the [Analysis Neighborhoods](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Analysis-Neighborhoods/p5b7-5n3h) as the primary neighborhood district boundary on automated datasets.
 We also provide other neighborhood boundaries when appropriate.

 The table below includes: